|

 Golf Pass Founder and PGA Professional, receive the National PGA President's Plaque Award

 January 27, 2011 in Orlando, Florida.
+To skip directly to Andy's

 Speech, slide the time bar to minute 68:30.